apache/nuttx/configs/README.txt

   information about these boards.

 configs/nucleo-f303re
-  STMicro ST Nucleo F401RE and F303RE board.
+  STMicro ST Nucleo F303RE board.
 Contributed by Paul Alexander Patience.

 configs/nucleus2g
   This port uses the Nucleus 2G board (with Babel CAN board).
 This board